hamzahrizvi/age-estimation-CNN/README.md

-# age-estimation-CNN
+# Age Estimation using Deep Learning (Dissertation Project)

 ## Overview

-This project implements a deep learning pipeline for **facial age estimation and gender classification** using Convolutional Neural Networks (CNNs).
-The approach combines:
+This project implements a full pipeline for facial age estimation and gender classification using deep learning.
+It includes:

 - Face detection and alignment (MTCNN / alignment tools)
 - Transfer learning using VGG16